hintofbasil/Python-Beautifurl/README.md

     ScaryJollyNewt
     ScaryJollyEmu

+### Url format

+The examples above have a format string as their first argument.
+This dictates which types of words the url should be made up of.
+The examples all use `adjective adjective Animal`.
+Any number or combination of keys may be used.
+A full list of keys is available below.

 ### Custom dictionaries

 The Beautifurl object `__init__` function takes an optional parameter `dictionaryPath`.
 This allows the default dictionaries to be swapped for user specified dictionaries.